Skip advert

 Advertisement - Article continues below

-It needn’t be expensive; some manufacturers will sell and stamp a service book for as little as £10 posted to your door, but could add a lot of value to your car, even if the main dealer can only account for some of your car’s service history.
+It usually isn’t expensive; some manufacturers will sell and stamp a service book for as little as £10 posted to your door, but it could add a lot of value to your car, even if the main dealer can only account for some of your car’s service history.

-This doesn’t help if the car has never been to a main dealer for a service but it gives you an indication of how well the car has been maintained.
+This doesn’t help if the car has never been to a main dealer for a service, but if that’s the case, it could give you an indication of how well the car has been maintained.
 It’s unusual for a brand new car to have never been serviced by a main dealer, so if that’s the case it raises immediate questions.

 Car servicing